truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 {{< /expand >}}

 ### Installing on a Virtual Machine
-Because TrueNAS SCALE is built and provided as an <kbd>.iso</kbd> file, it works on all virtual machine solutions (VMware, VirtualBox, Citrix Hypervisor, etc).
+Because TrueNAS is built and provided as an <kbd>.iso</kbd> file, it works on all virtual machine solutions (Proxmox, VMware, VirtualBox, Citrix Hypervisor, etc).
 This section describes installing on a VM using [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) on Windows.

 #### Minimum Virtual Machine Settings